emacs-lsp/lsp-dart/README.md

 #### DevTools

-You can also open the [Dart DevTools](https://dart.dev/tools/dart-devtools) on the current debug session with `lsp-dart-dap-devtools-open`.
+You can also open the [Dart DevTools](https://dart.dev/tools/dart-devtools) on the current debug session with `lsp-dart-open-devtools`.

 ###### :warning:* Features only available for Dart SDK version 2.8.0 or above.